New Jersey's congressional districts

-During the 114th Congress, Democrats held six seats, and Republicans held six seats, in New Jersey's delegation to the United States House of Representatives.
-The 115th Congress saw Democrats holding seven seats and Republicans holding five, with Democrat Josh Gottheimer defeating seven-term Republican incumbent Scott Garrett in New Jersey's 5th congressional district.
-During the 2018 federal midterm elections, Democratic candidates Tom Malinowski, Mikie Sherrill, Jeff Van Drew, and Andy Kim won an additional four seats for their party.
+Between the 1998 and 2018 elections, Democrats held between 6 and 8 seats.
+The 2018 elections brought Democrats to 11 of the 12 seats, which was their highest since the 1912 elections.
 This left Chris Smith in the 4th district as the only Republican member of New Jersey's congressional delegation for the 116th Congress.
-Van Drew, however, left the Democratic Party on December 19, 2019, to become a Republican.
-In November of 2022, Tom Malinowski lost re-election to Republican Thomas Kean Jr., reducing Democrats' majority in the delegation to 9-3.
+It was also the first time since that election that Republicans failed to hold any seat in North Jersey.
+In the 118th Congress, Democrats hold 9 of the 12 seats.

 Current districts and representatives

-List of members of the United States House delegation from New Jersey, their terms, their district boundaries, and the district political ratings, according to the CPVI.
-The delegation has a total of 12 members, including 9 Democrats and 3 Republicans.
+This is a list of United States representatives from New Jersey, their terms, their district boundaries, and the district political ratings, according to the CPVI.
+The delegation currently has a total of 12 members, including 9 Democrats, and 3 Republicans.

 Historical district boundaries

 Below is a table of United States congressional district boundary maps for the State of New Jersey, presented chronologically.
 All redistricting events that took place in New Jersey in the decades between 1973 and 2013 are shown.